Taxes up, programs cut in proposed Upper Township school budget

 That will mean a total tax levy of $27.55 million, the full 2% increase allowed.
 That’s $540,200 more than last year’s tax levy, and the district will still need cuts.

-Planned reductions include one of the pre-school sections, which will mean one less pre-school teacher and one less aid, cutting costs on salaries and benefits.
+Planned reductions include one of the preschool sections, which will mean one less preschool teacher and one less aide, cutting costs on salaries and benefits.

-The district will also cut a summer enrichment program and delay some improvements costs on new computers and other technology.
+The district will also cut a summer enrichment program and delay some improvements, including new computers and other technology.

 With limits on tax increases, the district would have to look at staff reductions and cutting programs.
 But if more state funding arrives, Ryan said, the district could return some of the cut items.
 A final vote is planned for April 24.
 Ryan hopes to have good news from Trenton, and a different bottom line, by that time.